Holic75/KingmakerFavoredClass/README.md

 This is a mod for Pathfinder:Kingmaker that adds favored class mechanics.

-It is not compatible with favored class from Eldritch Arcana mod
+It is not compatible with favored class from Eldritch Arcana mod (you will normally get two favored classes - one from this mod and one from EA, so you probably might just pick some dummy class from one mod and use bonus from the other).

 It adds the following options for favored class bonuses:
  - +1 HP/level